jdoleary/Spellmasons/docs/TasksCurrent.md

     - [Security Recommendations](https://www.electronjs.org/docs/latest/tutorial/security#checklist-security-recommendations)

 ## Stretch Content
+- thought: Spellmasons should have some element of risk/reward like 50% chance to double damage of next spell or something like that.
+Think of my experience with slice and dice where I got a dice side that did 24 damage and affected the guy below.
+If you could always have that it's no fun, too easy but because you can only sometimes get it when you're lucky is what makes it exciting.
+    - also one-use spells could work well
 - add ghost archer
 - confuse spell
 - what attributes of a spell could be modified by other cards?